 It’s not just the standardized solutions, it’s the fundamental approach to organization that’s flawed.
 All those expert solutions add more formality, assemble more committees or task forces or action teams.

 We’ll hold a bunch of community meetings, and then the consultant will help us write a plan!

 It doesn’t matter what they call it, it’s still more formal structure, more voting, more cases of a few chosen people deciding what’s best for everyone, more plans that represent an idealized and static future that’s never going to come to pass.

 How many times will we keep doing the same thing: organize people into a hierarchy and write plans?

 We have new tools and new behaviors that let us break free and crowd source the better future we all want.
 No one has to take minutes, and no one is in charge of forcing accountability on others.
 There’s no deciding, no voting, no shaming.
 We can involve a lot more of the community, reach new people, accomplish big things in new small ways.

-Rather than take a single solution template and force every small town into it the same way, Idea Friendly is a method you use to turn unleash immediate action through the power of everyday people like you, no matter what ideas you and your people choose to act on.
+Rather than take a single solution template and force every small town into it the same way, Idea Friendly is a method you use to unleash immediate action through the power of everyday people like you using your ideas that you and your people choose to act on.

-Plenty of people in your town already use new tools like social media, messaging and collaborative online tools.
+Plenty of people in your town already use social media, messaging and collaborative online tools.
 Now Idea Friendly gives you a way to help them accomplish more together.
 The old formality that held you back will drop away.
 You’re planting a flag on improving your community by empowering the people.
 You’ll be a magnet for people who want to create positive change without forming yet another committee.

 It becomes self-sustaining as you reach more people more deeply.
 You’ll be practicing the Idea Friendly Method while you’re sharing the Idea Friendly concepts.
 It gets easier and easier as you build momentum.